Tamara Belt, Landscape Committee Chair

 Glenn Stach has been dedicated to cultural landscape preservation for over 20 years.
 Glenn has a proven record of sustaining and enhancing the historic legacy of significant landscapes through design and planning.
 Glenn obtained his degree from Virginia Tech, and has since managed projects in landscape architecture, historic preservation, and urban design for clients such as the Central Park Conservancy, the James Monroe Birthplace and Biltmore Estate.
-His Washington DC-based projects include Meridian Hill Park, St. Elizabeth’s Hospital and the World War I Memorial.
-Glenn previously worked for Heritage Landscapes, the Vermont-based firm that authored Tregaron’s Cultural Landscape Report.
-Glenn has served on the Board of Directors of The Cultural Landscape Foundation, which has recognized Tregaron as a notable destination.
-We are delighted to have Glenn’s expertise and guidance as we move forward in our restoration and rehabilitation work.
+His Washington DC-based projects have included Meridian Hill Park, St. Elizabeth’s Hospital and the World War I Memorial.

 Judith B. Tankard, Independent Landscape Historian

 Judith Tankard is a landscape historian, preservation consultant and author.
 She is a frequent lecturer on landscape history and a noted expert on Ellen Biddle Shipman.
 She is the author of The Gardens of Ellen Biddle Shipman (Sagapress/Library of American Landscape History, 1996) and the forthcoming Ellen Shipman and the American Garden (University of Georgia Press/LALH, 2018).